Guitarist presents: An evening of Fender Custom Shop

 Guitarist has teamed up with Coda Music and the Fender Custom Shop to bring you an exclusive evening in the beautiful heritage city of Bath.
-Get up close and personal with up to 100 Custom Shop instruments, while also having the chance to meet and chat with staff from Fender, Coda Music and Guitarist magazine.
+Get up close and personal with up to 100 Custom Shop instruments while having the chance to meet and chat with Fender, Coda Music and Guitarist staff.

-Come and join us for this exclusive event, featuring Custom Shop chief Mike Eldred and master builder Dale Wilson, on Thursday 13 October, 6:00-10:00pm, but hurry as places are extremely limited - just 100, to be exact.
+Come and join us for this exclusive event, featuring Custom Shop chief Mike Eldred & master builder Dale Wilson, on Thursday 13 October, 6:00-10:00pm, but hurry as places are extremely limited.

 Read more: Fender EU Master Design '56 Stratocaster